IngoBraun/bug-collection/README.md

-# Bug collction: analyis and prevention
+# Bug collection: analyis and prevention

 Collect the bugs of your software-project in a simple table monthly.